 Steps to Take When Dealing with Arrears or Missed Payments

-Arrears occur when borrowers fall behind on their student loan payments.
-This situation can lead to serious consequences if left unaddressed.
+Arrears occur when borrowers need to catch up on their student loan payments.
+This situation can lead to severe consequences if addressed.
 If you find yourself in arrears or have missed payments, here are the steps you should take:

-1. Contact Your Loan Servicer: Reach out to your loan servicer as soon as possible to explain your situation and discuss potential solutions.
-They may be able to offer alternative repayment plans or provide guidance on deferment or forbearance options.
+1. Contact Your Loan Servicer: Contact your loan servicer as soon as possible to explain your situation and discuss potential solutions.
+They can offer alternative repayment plans or guide deferment or forbearance options.

 2. Review Your Budget: Look closely at your income and expenses to identify areas where you can make adjustments.
 You may free up funds to catch up on missed payments by cutting back on non-essential spending.

 3. Consider Loan Rehabilitation: Loan rehabilitation is an option for borrowers who have defaulted on their loans.
-It involves making consecutive, affordable payments mto bring the loan out of default status.
+It involves making consecutive, affordable payments to remove the loan from default status.

 Consequences and Potential Solutions for Borrowers in These Situations